whitelunarium/pages_fork/_posts/gamify/solitaire/2025-08-19-ooplesson.md

 - **Composition builds complex systems** from simpler parts

 Whether you're building games, web applications, or enterprise software, these OOP principles will help you write better, more maintainable code.

+## Hacks

+Little experiments to try right away:

+1. Flip a Card
+Add a `flip()` method to the Card class that toggles its faceUp property.
+Use it to simulate turning cards in the stock pile.

+2. Random Deck Shuffle
+Extend the Deck class with a `shuffle()` method that randomly reorders the cards array.
+Compare how different shuffle algorithms behave.

+3. Peek into a Pile
+Add a `peek(n)` method to Pile that shows the top n cards without removing them.
+This will make debugging easier.

+4. Custom Pile Rule
+Create a new pile class (e.g., `OddPile`) that only accepts cards with odd values.
+Test polymorphism by including it in allPiles.

+5. Undo Mechanic
+Modify the Game class so that every move is saved in this.moves, and implement an `undo()` function to reverse the last action.

+6. Timed Challenge
+Add a countdown timer to the game (e.g., 5 minutes).
+When time runs out, automatically end the game.
+This will reinforce encapsulation and composition.

+7. UI Hack
+Without changing game logic, make the UI highlight piles where the selected card can be legally placed.
+Notice how MVC makes this separation clean.

+8. Hint System
+Add a `getHint()` method in Game that scans piles and suggests a legal move.
+Forces you to use polymorphism since each pile has different rules.